Massachusetts Laws and Incentives

 Electric Vehicle (EV) Efficiency Requirements

-EV charging stations sold in Massachusetts must meet energy efficiency standards established by the Massachusetts Department of Energy Resources (DOER).
+EV chargers sold in Massachusetts must meet energy efficiency standards established by the Massachusetts Department of Energy Resources (DOER).
 For more information, see the DOER Appliance Energy Efficiency Standards website.

 (Reference Session Law Chapter 8, Section 49, 2021 and Code of Massachusetts Regulations 225-9)